cuijiyao01/docker-k8s-training/kubernetes/exercise_02_create_pod.md

     - containerPort: 80
 ```
 Or download the raw file from [github](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/pod_example.yaml) with `curl` or `wget`.

-Important: Change the `namespace: <your-namespace>` to your actual namespace!

 In case you have issues with the creation of the pod, check the indentation or refer to the api specification [here](https://kubernetes.io/docs/reference/).